 To find out more about how Gateway Health can support you, visit their website.
 Alternatively, get in touch with Intake Coordinator, Lara, by calling 0418 761 350 or by emailing firstname.lastname@example.org.

 Alpine Preparedness Newsletter

-The Alpine CRC worked with Alpine Shire Council and the Alpine Resort Management Boards to put together an emergency preparedness newsletter covering helpful resources, tips for preparing for an emergency, and key contacts.
+In 2021, the Alpine CRC worked with Alpine Shire Council and the Alpine Resort Management Boards to put together an emergency preparedness newsletter covering helpful resources, tips for preparing for an emergency, and key contacts.

 Alpine Chat Newsletters